MicrosoftDocs/fabric-docs/docs/data-factory/how-to-access-on-premises-data.md

    :::image type="content" source="media/how-to-access-on-premises-data/publish-dataflow-inline.png" lightbox="media/how-to-access-on-premises-data/publish-dataflow.png" alt-text="Screenshot showing the Power Query editor with the Publish button highlighted.":::

-You have now created a Dataflow Gen2 to load data from an on-premises data source into a cloud destination.
+Now you've created a Dataflow Gen2 to load data from an on-premises data source into a cloud destination.

 ## Using on-premises data in a pipeline